Margin-Aware Intra-Class Novelty Identification for Medical Images: Abstract

 \section{Abstract}

-{\bf Purpose:} Traditional anomaly detection methods focus on detecting inter-class variations while medical image novelty identification is inherently an intra-class detection problem.
-For example, a machine learning model trained with normal chest X-ray and common lung abnormalities, is expected to discover and flag idiopathic pulmonary fibrosis which a rare lung disease and unseen by the model during training.
-The nuances from intra-class variations and lack of relevant training data in medical image analysis pose great challenges for existing anomaly detection methods.
+{\bf Purpose:} Existing anomaly detection methods focus on detecting inter-class variations while medical image novelty identification is more challenging in the presence of intra-class variations.
+For example, a model trained with normal chest X-ray and common lung abnormalities, is expected to discover and flag idiopathic pulmonary fibrosis which is a rare lung disease and unseen during training.
+The nuances of intra-class variations and lack of relevant training data in medical image analysis pose great challenges for existing anomaly detection methods.

-{\bf Approach:} To tackle the challenges, we propose a hybrid model - nonlinear \textbf{T}ransformation-based \textbf{E}mbedding learning for \textbf{N}ovelty \textbf{D}etection (\textbf{TEND}).
-Without any out-of-distribution training data, TEND performs novelty identification by unsupervised learning of in-distribution embeddings with a vanilla AutoEncoder in the first stage and discriminative learning of in-distribution data and the non-linearly transformed counterparts with a binary classifier and a margin-aware objective metric in the second stage.
-The binary discriminator learns to distinguish the in-distribution data from the generated counterparts and outputs a class probability.
-The margin-aware objective is optimized jointly to include the in-distribution data in a hypersphere with a pre-defined margin and exclude the unexpected data.
+{\bf Approach:} We address the above challenges by proposing a hybrid model - \textbf{T}ransformation-based \textbf{E}mbedding learning for \textbf{N}ovelty \textbf{D}etection (\textbf{TEND}), which combines the merits of Classifier-based approach and AutoEncoder based approach.
+Training TEND consists of two stages.
+In the first stage, we learn in-distribution embeddings with an AutoEncoder via the unsupervised reconstruction.
+In the second stage, we learn a discriminative classifier to distinguish in-distribution data and the transformed counterparts.
+Additionally, we propose a margin-aware objective to pull in-distribution data in a hypersphere while pushing away the transformed data.
 Eventually, the weighted sum of class probability and the distance to margin constitutes the anomaly score.

-{\bf Results:} Extensive experiments are performed on three public medical image datasets with one class as in-distribution data and the left as intra-class out-of-distribution data.
-Additional experiments on generated intra-class out-of-distribution data with unused non-linear transformations are implemented on the datasets.
-The quantitative results show our method out-performs state-of-the-art approaches.
+{\bf Results:} Extensive experiments are performed on three public medical image datasets with the one-vs-rest setup (namely one class as in-distribution data and the left as intra-class out-of-distribution data) and the rest-vs-one setup.
+Additional experiments on generated intra-class out-of-distribution data with unused transformations are implemented on the datasets.
+The quantitative results show competitive performance as compared to the state-of-the-art approaches.
 Provided qualitative examples further demonstrate the effectiveness of TEND.